Skip to content

 What is a content creator?

 A content creator is anyone who makes and publishes digital content.
-And while anyone with an Instagram or TikTok account is technically a creator, professional content creators take it one step further.
-They use their digital platforms to build an audience and generate revenue from their content.
+While anyone with an Instagram or TikTok account is technically a creator, professional content creators take it one step further.
+They use their digital platforms to build an audience and make money from their content.

-Since you’re reading Hootsuite’s blog and not, say, Pictographs Weekly, we’ll assume that you’re interested in becoming a digital content creator.
-We’ll take you through a few of the most common types of digital content creators.
+If you’re interested in becoming a digital content creator, we’ll take you through a few of the most common types of digital content creators.

 Note: These content creator categories can (and often do) overlap.
 For example, you can be an influencer, a photographer, and a vlogger.